getodk/aggregate/docs/build-and-run-a-docker-image.md

 --name=aggregate aggregate:latest
 ```

-Of course, you can place these files anywhere on your server that you wish, as long as you update the "source" directory above.
+Of course, you can place these files anywhere on your server that you wish, as long as you update the "source" path above.
 You can also use this technique along with any Docker orchestration tool that supports mounting configuration values into files on the filesystem, [such as Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#populate-a-volume-with-data-stored-in-a-configmap).
-Just make sure the files are always mounted into `/etc/config`, as the `docker-entrypoint.sh` script makes symlinks from those directories into proper directory for Aggregate.
+Just make sure the files are always mounted into `/etc/config`, as the `docker-entrypoint.sh` script makes symlinks from there into proper directory for Aggregate.
 You can also pass a custom Tomcat `server.xml`, though you shouldn't need to do this.

-You can also continue to use the environmental variables technique above to override any values set in the files.
+Finally, you can also continue to use the environmental variables technique above to override any values set in the files.